 Harpreet Sehmbi is a Toronto based stand-up comedian, improviser, writer and actor.
 She is an alumni of Second City’s Toronto’s Longform Conservatory and Sketch Conservatory programs, and regularly performs stand-up all over Canada and the US.
 She’s headlined the Lady Laughs Comedy Festival in Wisconsin and the Chicago Women’s Funny Festival, and was featured in the North Carolina Comedy Festival and the 6th Borough Comedy Festival in New Jersey.
 She coproduces and hosts The Darjeelings of Comedy, showcasing South Asian identifying females, and The Anti-Token Comedy Show featuring comedians of colour in Toronto.
 Harpreet is the creator and star of a web series called INDIE-pendent.

 We will be forever grateful to Kyle Woolven for his magic and skill as one of our original Comedian Coaches.
-We wish him joy in his future adventures.
+We were thrilled to have the Fabulous Kenny Robinson on our team and learned so much from his many years in the comedy world.
+We wish Kyle and Kenny joy in their future adventures.